 Marion Grange had gotten reelected as Gotham's Mayor in Season 3, but by the time we see the mayor of Gotham again (in Season 5), Grange was replaced by Hamiliton Hill.

 The Kabuki Twins eventually just stop appearing.

-Butt Monkey: Penguin seems to be the Butt Monkey of almost every episode he's ever made an apearence in, no matter how short it was.
-Heck, he was the movie's Butt Monkey!
+Butt Monkey: Penguin seems to be the Butt Monkey of almost every episode he's ever made an appearance in, no matter how short it was.
+He was the movie's Butt Monkey!